-$$\frac{\sum{n} \left(sm - \overline{sm} \right)^2}{n},$$ (Eq.
-5)
+$$\frac{\sum{n} (sm - \overline{sm})^2}{n}, \tag{5}$$

-4.1 Northeastern Australia (19S-25S, 135E-148E) in January/February
+a.
+Northeastern Australia (19°-25°S, 135°-148°E) in January-February

-From the anomaly correlation map of Figure 2 it can been seen that Northeastern Australia shows sensitivity to soil moisture in January and February, which corresponds to the Australian monsoon season.
-The climatological annual precipitation cycle for this region in seen in the top panel of Figure 7.
+From the anomaly correlation map of Fig. 2 it can been seen that northeastern Australia shows sensitivity to soil moisture in January and February, which corresponds to the Australian monsoon season.
+The climatological annual precipitation cycle for this region in seen in the top panel of Fig. 7.
 While the model overestimates the rainfall during the rainy season, the model correctly estimates the timing of the seasonal cycle, with peak precipitation in January and February.
-The area sensitive to soil moisture is small here, however the increase in anomaly correlation is large (Figure 3).
-The sensitivity to soil moisture is greater during El Nino/ Southern Oscillation (ENSO) years and covers a greater area in those years.
-(The anomaly correlation with the interactive ensemble is 0.92, while the correlation with the climatological ensemble is 0.61 based on the 3 ENSO years included in this study).
-Timbal et al (2002) found that soil moisture was a key link between the Southern Oscillation Index and the Australian monsoon.
+The area sensitive to soil moisture is small here; however, the increase in anomaly correlation is large (see the first column of Fig. 3).
+The sensitivity to soil moisture is greater during El Niño-Southern Oscillation (ENSO) years and covers a greater area in those years.
+(The anomaly correlation with the interactive ensemble is 0.92, while the correlation with the climatological ensemble is 0.61 based on the three ENSO years included in this study.)
+Timbal et al. (2002) found that soil moisture was a key link between the Southern Oscillation index and the Australian monsoon.
 It is therefore not surprising that there is an increased anomaly correlation during ENSO years with interactive soil moisture.